teamtnt/laravel-scout-tntsearch-driver/README.md

 ## Usage

-After you have installed scout and the TNTSearch driver, you need to add the `Searchable` trait to your models that you want to make searchable
+After you have installed scout and the TNTSearch driver, you need to add the `Searchable` trait to your models that you want to make searchable.
+Additionaly, define the fields you want to make searchable by setting the `searchable` member variable.

 ```php
 <?php